 Highlights of Brown's operations for the 2020-21 academic year include the following:

-- Brown announced on Aug.
+- For the Fall 2020 term: Brown announced on Aug.
 11, 2020, a phased approach to bringing students back for the fall semester in light of the shifting public health conditions of the global pandemic.
 In the first phase of the fall term, all undergraduate classes were taught fully online until the week of October 5, and only a limited number of undergraduates were permitted to return and have access to campus.
 Graduate and medical students have been engaged in research and instruction since the summer, while the majority of undergraduate students started the Fall 2020 semester studying remotely.
 The University announced on Sept.
 10, 2020, it would proceed with phase two of bringing the majority of students back to campus and beginning in-person instruction of small classes.